madworx/docker-netbsd/README.md

 For instance, when running a QEMU virtual machine under physical hardware, it is entirely possible to run this image with KVM support.
 (Which is the setup for the main development environment for this image).

-### What's up with the "`-x86_64`" suffix to the docker tag?
+### Why does building take a long time?

-Since we are using QEMU to emulate a target system, the "`-x86_64`" suffix serves to indicate which target system we are emulating.
+Docker engine doesn't support building with `--device=/dev/kvm` or privileged mode.
+(See above)

-On a `x86_64` host, with KVM support, this is the most efficient (and preferred) way to run this image.
+### I'd like to emulate other architectures than amd64/x86_64

 When running without KVM support, other target architectures supported by QEMU may be more efficient, but this is not something that has been tried out yet.
-(Feel free to try it out and submit a PR!)
+(Feel free to try it out and submit a PR - n.b. the `madworx/qemu` image currently only targets x86_64 so you'll need to rebuild it as well)

 ## Source

 Source code is hosted on [GitHub](https://github.com/madworx/docker-netbsd).

 ## Contributions